Color Schemes and Ideas to Wear for Family Photos

 Square & Tetradic: Four colors on the color wheel that form a square or a rectangle.
-It may be difficult to use four colors in one family’s outfits, but it can be done when choosing patterns with some color, or smaller accents.
-I’d suggest again picking one or two to be used more, and the other two or three in small amounts, or choose very muted versions of the colors, like in the example below.
+It may be difficult to use four colors in a color scheme for a small family's outfits, but it can be done when choosing patterns with some color, or smaller accents.
+I'd suggest again picking one or two to be used more, and the other two or three in small amounts, or choose very muted versions of the colors, like in the example below.
 Example: We have tetradic colors, but very muted versions.
-Blue, purple, and orange, with a subtle amount of muted yellow in baby’s striped romper.
+Blue, purple, and orange, with a subtle amount of muted yellow in baby's striped romper.

 Analogous: Three colors that are next to each other on the color wheel.
 This would be more subtle.
 Example: The flowers in mom's dress have red-orange and orange, the little boy's outfit is a muted red-orange, and the little girl's dress is a yellow-orange.
 The orange flowers surrounding them also help to create this Analogous look.

 Monochromatic: This would be the same color but in different shades (lighter or darker versions of it).
 I love it when this is used for two or three people.
 Maybe mom is in a dark green dress, and baby is in a light green romper.
 But then you can still add in other colors (or maybe neutrals) for the rest of the family.
 Example: Mom and daughter are in two shades of pink, dad is in a neutral, and both the boys are in two different shades of blue.
 So we've used monochromatic colors twice!